 Many courses in the school of MGT at Bocconi are taught in English, so language skills are not required.
 Others will require that students have an advanced level of Italian.

 If students intend to participate in an internship from January to June, they may study for Fall semester only.
 Internships are not available during the summer, so this option is not available following Spring or Academic Year study.
-For more information, please contact the Work Abroad Office at firstname.lastname@example.org.
+For more information, please contact the Global Internship Programs office at firstname.lastname@example.org.